 Residential Reentry Centers

 The division currently operates eight residential reentry centers that provide support and structure to men and women as they transition from incarceration back into their communities.
 Residents receive assistance in obtaining steady employment, supportive housing, education and training opportunities, and substance abuse and mental health counseling services.

 Social Justice Services also operates one residential program, Sargent House, which focuses on working with young people, ages 18-22, in treating histories of trauma-based diagnoses and cognitive disabilities.

-The division has been successful in its efforts to expand services to new arenas, including Overcoming the Odds, a non-residential program designed to work with high-risk, incarcerated individuals prior to their release from correctional custody.
+The division has been successful in its efforts to expand services to new arenas.
+For example, Overcoming the Odds, a non-residential program designed to work with high-risk, incarcerated individuals prior to their release from correctional custody, began in 2013 as a partnership between CRJ, the Boston Police Department, and the Massachusetts Department of Correction.
+The program operated until 2016.

 Social Justice Services employs a highly-trained and diverse workforce that is committed to delivering the highest quality of services to all our clients.
 With the support of the division’s Watson Academy, a hub for staff development and ongoing training, our employees are equipped with the skills necessary to be effective leaders in the field.
 The roles of our employees range from those that are clinical in nature to those that focus on safety and security.
 It is this unique approach to our work that has led to our success in relevant outcome areas.